 How to support e-Commerce customer service

-So, training and education for example.
+So, training and education, for example.
 Help the team understand what customers need.
 Teach them how to interact in a way that keeps the customer happy.
 And of course, show them how to solve customer problems with the minimum of fuss.

-They need access to delivery and payment system for example.
+They need access to delivery and payment systems, for example.
 This means they can track down relevant information about the order and fix any problems.
 They need easy access to key contacts like warehouse staff, couriers and payment teams.

 It’s not an area where you can cut corners.
 This leads to poor customer service, and that means lost sales.